Parathyroid Cancer: The Basics

 • Medication that stops the parathyroid gland from making too much hormone.

-This article is an introduction to parathyroid cancer.
+This article is a basic guide to parathyroid cancer.
 You can learn more about parathyroid cancer diagnosis and treatment by using the links below.

 Surgical Procedures: Surgery and Staging for Parathyroid Cancer